spine-tools/Spine-Toolbox/README.md

 ### Installation from sources using Git

 This option is for developers and other contributors who want to debug or edit Spine Toolbox source code.
-First, follow the instructions above to install Python and get the latest version of pip.

-1. Make sure you have git: https://git-scm.com/download/win
+Once you have completed the `Pre-installation` steps.

-2. Clone or download the source code from this repository.
+1. Clone or download the source code from this repository.

-3. Browse to the folder where Spine Toolbox was cloned and create a Python virtual environment using
+2. Open command prompt and `browse` (cd) to the folder where Spine Toolbox was cloned and create a Python virtual environment using

         python -m venv .venv